aselvan8/project_travel_plan/README.md

 sample code in file:
 SODAPY_APPTOKEN= "API KEY HERE -- this is APP Token created above"

-- config_db.py >> create this file and place it under python_code folder, and under the root folder where app.py resides sample code in file password_db = "POSTGRES DATABASE PASSWORD HERE -- this is your own database password"
+- config_db.py >> create this file and place it under /python_code folder, and under the root folder where app.py resides sample code in file password_db = "POSTGRES DATABASE PASSWORD HERE -- this is your own database password"

 ### PostgresSQL Database
 - create a new database called "travel_data"
-- run the travel_data_sql.sql script from folder "db_script" from the "travel_data" database created above in Postgres (PG Admin was used for this project)
+- run the travel_data_sql.sql script from folder /db_script from the "travel_data" database created above in Postgres (PG Admin was used for this project)

 ### Exception note for retrieving data using Flask and Live Server (CHROME)